scikit-hep/awkward/docs/getting-started/index.md

 One method is to convert Awkward Arrays to or from ROOT's [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) using {func}`ak.to_rdataframe` and {func}`ak.from_rdataframe`.
 RDataFrame supports computation in JIT-compiled C++.

 Another method is to pass Awkward Arrays into JIT-compiled C++ functions defined with [cppyy](https://cppyy.readthedocs.io/)'s [cppdef](https://cppyy.readthedocs.io/en/latest/toplevel.html#loading-c).
 This interface is similar to Numba, in that the JIT-compiled functions have arbitrary arguments and return values, rather than fitting into a pipeline like RDataFrame, but it also means that you need to set up the loop over entries manually and inside the compiled block.
-See [How to use Awkward Arrays in C++ with cppyy](https://awkward-array.org/doc/main/user-guide/how-to-use-in-cpp-cppyy.html) for details.
+See {doc}`../user-guide/how-to-use-in-cpp-cppyy` for details.

-If you are a library developer wishing to produce and/or consume Awkward Arrays in ahead-of-time compiled code (not JIT), like [fastjet](https://github.com/scikit-hep/fastjet), you'll want to use [LayoutBuilder](https://awkward-array.org/doc/main/user-guide/how-to-use-header-only-layoutbuilder.html), {func}`ak.from_buffers`/{func}`ak.to_buffers`, or both.
+If you are a library developer wishing to produce and/or consume Awkward Arrays in ahead-of-time compiled code (not JIT), like [fastjet](https://github.com/scikit-hep/fastjet), you'll want to use {doc}`LayoutBuilder <../user-guide/how-to-use-header-only-layoutbuilder>`, {func}`ak.from_buffers`/{func}`ak.to_buffers`, or both.
 LayoutBuilder constructs an append-only array object like {obj}`ak.ArrayBuilder`, but with statically typed array type in header-only C++ that can be integrated with CMake.

 ::::::
 :::::::